youchainhq/youchain-ide/README.md

 ## Documentation

-To see details about how to use Remix for developing and/or debugging Solidity contracts, please see [our documentation page](https://developer.youchain.cc/zh/contract/solidity-compiler.html)
+To see details about how to use IDE for developing and/or debugging Solidity contracts, please see [our documentation page](https://dev.iyouchain.com/zh/contract/solidity-compiler.html)

 ## Links